About Caroline

 What Draws Me In

-I’m drawn to animals, plants, and organic shapes—forms that feel expressive, familiar, and open to interpretation.
+I’m drawn to figures, animals, plants, and organic shapes — forms that feel expressive, familiar, and open to interpretation.
 These subjects show up across my work in different ways, sometimes clearly, sometimes more abstractly.
-I tend to gravitate toward representational elements — my brain always wants something to hold onto.

 My First Influence

-My first art teacher was my grandmother, a gifted artist who could do it all — painting, sculpture, carving, and more.
+My first art teacher was my grandmother, a gifted artist who could do it all — painting, drawing, sculpture, carving, and more.
 She taught me the foundations of traditional media like oil, watercolor, and pastel, and we spent hours together at her kitchen table.
-I loved that time with her and absorbed everything I could.
 She gave me both skill and confidence, and her guidance is a big part of who I am as an artist today.
 Our styles are different, but her influence is present in everything I make.

 Photo: Maw-Maw Mary and me at her art show | 2003